-2013-2014 Chemistry Courses
+2014-2015 Chemistry Courses

 General Chemistry I

 Chemistry is the study of the properties, composition, and transformation of matter.
-It is central to the production of the materials required for modern life; for example, the synthesis of pharmaceuticals to treat disease, the manufacture of fertilizers and pesticides required to feed an ever-growing population, and the development of efficient and environmentally benign energy sources.
+Chemistry is central to the production of the materials required for modern life; for instance, the synthesis of pharmaceuticals to treat disease, the manufacture of fertilizers and pesticides required to feed an ever-growing population, and the development of efficient and environmentally benign energy sources.
 This course provides an introduction to the fundamental concepts of modern chemistry.
-We will begin by examining the structure and properties of atoms, which are the building blocks of the elements and the simplest substances in the material world around us.
+We will begin by examining the structure and properties of atoms, which are the building blocks of the elements—the simplest substances in the material world around us.
 We will then explore how atoms of different elements can bond with each other to form an infinite variety of more complex substances called compounds.
-This will lead us to an investigation of several classes of chemical reactions: the processes by which substances are transformed into new materials with different physical properties.
+This will lead us to an investigation of several classes of chemical reactions, the processes by which substances are transformed into new materials with different physical properties.
 Along the way, we will learn how and why the three states of matter (solids, liquids, and gases) differ from one another and how energy may be either produced or consumed by chemical reactions.
 In weekly laboratory sessions, we will perform experiments to illustrate and test the theories presented in the lecture part of the course.
 These experiments will also serve to develop practical skills in both synthetic and analytic chemical techniques.

 General Chemistry II

 This course is a continuation of General Chemistry I. We will begin with a detailed study of both the physical and chemical properties of solutions, which will enable us to consider the factors that affect both the rates and direction of chemical reactions.
 We will then investigate the properties of acids and bases and the role that electricity plays in chemistry.
 The course will conclude with introductions to nuclear chemistry and organic chemistry.
 Weekly laboratory sessions will allow us to demonstrate and test the theories described in the lecture segment of the course.
-Prerequisite: General Chemistry I

-This course provides an introduction to the basic concepts of chemistry and their application to current environmental issues.
+This course provides an introduction to basic concepts of chemistry and their application to current environmental issues.
 Topics include acid rain, ozone depletion, air pollution, global warming, and surface water and groundwater pollution.
 We will then consider how human activities such as transportation, energy production, and chemical industries influence the environment.